GoKooma/go-todo/README.md

 ```

 App will run on `localhost:3000`.
-*There will be nothing much to see unless you bundle frontend code.*
+⚠️*There will be nothing much to see unless you bundle frontend code.*

 ### Frontend
 Make sure you are inside the **frontend** directory.
 If this is your first time running the app, make sure you `yarn add package.json`.